 Economic Investment Certificate (EIC) Program

+The Economic Investment Certificate & the Residential Certificate Program encourages and enables high-net-worth individuals to make substantial economic investments in Bermuda.
 The EIC policy was designed to stimulate economic activity, create the environment for job creation, and help market Bermuda as a place to reside and do business.
-EIC recipients are required to invest a minimum of $2.5 million into the Bermudian economy, and investments may be made in one or more investment categories and benefits for investors include residency rights, among other benefits.
+EIC recipients are required to invest a minimum of $2.5 million into the Bermudian economy, and investments may be made in one or more investment categories.
+Benefits for investors include residency rights, among other benefits.

 Extension of the Temporary Residency Certificate (1-year)

-To capitalize on the increasing number of Digital Nomads and students in tertiary education completing their courses online, the One Year Residential Certificate allows persons such the ability to reside in Bermuda while working remotely, and Non-Bermudian Post-Secondary Students the ability to complete their higher education from Bermuda.
+To capitalize on the increasing number of Digital Nomads and students in tertiary education completing their courses online, the One Year Residential Certificate allows such persons the ability to reside in Bermuda while working remotely, and Non-Bermudian Post-Secondary Students the ability to complete their higher education from Bermuda.
 They will be enjoying life in Bermuda while contributing daily to the local economy.

-Total Applications received |
+Total Applications received

-Total applications approved |
+Total applications approved

-Total applicants who continue to reside in Bermuda |
+Total applicants who continue to reside in Bermuda

-Total renewals/extensions granted |
+Total renewals/extensions granted

 Further Measures to Expand the Resident Population